 Food & drink in Bangkok

 Going out for dinner in Bangkok?
 The options are unlimited.
-From the street food stalls on Khao San Road to luxury rooftop bars, there’s a lot of choice.
+From the street food stalls on Khao San Road to luxury rooftop bars, there are a lot of choices.
 Assuming you want to experience everything in Bangkok, the prices (per person) mentioned below are generous estimates:

 Street food plus drink: 120 Thai Baht.

 Dinner at a good restaurant including drinks: 400 Thai Baht.

 So the food and drink expenses in Bangkok are roughly 850 Thai Baht per person, per day.